ogt/workdays/Readme.md

 the working calendar, such as state and federal holidays and floating holidays.
 The holiday list should not have duplicates.

+Weekends is an optional tuple of integers that correlate to the standard weekday numbers which defaults to (5,6) indicating Saturday and Sunday.

-The function should work almost identically to the corresponding Networkdays function of Excel  (Analysis ToolPak)
+The function should work almost identically to the corresponding Networkdays function of Excel  (Analysis ToolPak) when the default weekends (5,6) tuple is not overridden.

 Note that just like in excel workday and networks days aren't "complimentary"  i..e if wdays = networkdays(d1,d2) you *cannot*